coderofsalvation/parse-server-jsreactor/README.md

 ![](https://raw.githubusercontent.com/coderofsalvation/parse-server-jsreactor/master/doc/config.png)

-> NOTE All the Parse Config-variables are accessible (and refreshed when needed) in the channels thru the `opts`-variable.
+> NOTE: All the Parse Config-variables are accessible (and refreshed when needed) in the channels thru the `opts`-variable.
-Therefore you could also move the `languages:['EN']`-array from the init-code here
+Therefore you could also move the `languages:['EN']`-array from the init-code here (so it can be updated outside of the code)

 ## Running the BRE